 Telomeres: The End-Replication Problem

-The very ends of chromosomes face a special structural challenge.
-The linear ends of chromosomes are protected by specialized repetitive sequences called telomeres — in humans, the sequence TTAGGG repeated thousands of times.
+The very ends of face a special structural challenge.
+The linear ends of are protected by specialized repetitive sequences called telomeres — in humans, the sequence TTAGGG repeated thousands of times.
 Telomeres serve two purposes:

 Why This Architecture Makes Sense

-DNA's design reflects a set of engineering tradeoffs that any systems architect can appreciate:
+'s design reflects a set of engineering tradeoffs that any systems architect can appreciate:

 - Redundancy: the complementary strand provides error-correction capability at all times.